bmbam/letterboxdwidget/README.md

 # Letterboxd Discord Widget

-Automatically sync your Letterboxd activity with Discord Profile Widgets.
+Automatically sync your Letterboxd profile with Discord Profile Widgets.

-This script updates your Discord widget with data from your Letterboxd profile, including:
+This project updates a Discord widget with data from your Letterboxd profile, including:

 * Latest watched film
 * Letterboxd avatar